GGMU1986/AspenCapitalWAR/README.md

     - React
     - CSS

-## Follow below steps to view develoment mode of the game
+## Follow below steps to view development mode of the game

   - clone the repo
   - cd into the project directory